minio/mc/docs/minio-client-complete-guide.md

 <a name="event"></a>
 ### Command `event` - Manage bucket event notification.
 ``event`` provides a convenient way to configure various types of event notifications on a bucket.
-Minio event notification can be configured to use AMQP, Redis, ElasticSearch, NATS and PostgreSQL services.
-Minio configuration provides more details on how these services can be configured.
+MinIO event notification can be configured to use AMQP, Redis, ElasticSearch, NATS and PostgreSQL services.
+MinIO configuration provides more details on how these services can be configured.

 ```sh
 USAGE: